 Number & type of rooms:

-2 premium rooms, one with four poster bed and one with king-size bed (dog friendly).
-2 standard rooms, one standard double (dog friendly) and one double/twin.
+Four rooms: Two dog friendly; one king-size double/twin and one king-size double.
+Plus one standard double with four-poster bed and one king-size double/twin.
 All bedrooms are on the first floor.
 Our dog charge is £5 per dog per night.

 Evening meals served, please reserve a table in advance.
 Licensed bar for guests.
 Gated parking.
 Secure garden.
 'Dog pack' with information and doggy treats for all canine guests and owners.